anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 **Model Perfomance & Evaluation**
 Here we test some classic algorithms but also explore some classifiers that specifically account for unbalanced data (using imlearn).
-* Among the models we compared, Decsion tree classiifer perfomed the best with an overall accuracy of 90% with F1 Score of 93 and 77 for class 0 and class 1 respectivelt.
+* Among the models we compared, the Decision tree classifier performed the best with an overall accuracy of 90% with F1 Score of 93 and 77 for class 0 and class 1 respectivelt.
 The Gradient Boosting Classifier followed in order to predict customer churn.
 It performed with an overall accuracy of 89%, as well as an F1 score of 76 for the minority class.
 * The random forest classifier (88% Accuracy) performs overall better than logistic regression.
 The balanced random forest classifier classifies the minority class often correctly, however, at the cost of many false negatives.
-* With the aaccuracy is 80%, Logistic Regression performs well but needs improvement.
-Introducing the balanced weight improved the recall for class 0 (from 0.94 to 0.79) but did not improve the overall perfomance of the model (76% accuracy)
+* With an accuracy is 80%, Logistic Regression performs well but needs improvement.
+Introducing the balanced weight improved the recall for class 0 (from 0.94 to 0.79) but did not improve the overall performance of the model (76% accuracy)
 * The balanced bagging classifier also favors the underrepresented class 1 (churned), providing the best f1-value for the minority class and an overall good accuracy of 87%.
-* Based on the analysis, the K Nearest Neighbors (KNN) model performs best when considering only the nearest neighbor (the single closest data point) when making predictions making it sensitve to ouliers and a risk of over fitting
+* Based on the analysis, the K Nearest Neighbors (KNN) model performs best when considering only the nearest neighbor (the single closest data point) when making predictions making it sensitve to outliers and a risk of overfitting

 ![Decision Tree](https://github.com/anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/blob/main/Assets/Decison%20Tree.png)